awaresakshi/Agentic_AI/README.md

-# 🏦 AI-Powered Smart KYC Banking System
+# 🏦 Agentic AI For Intelligent Account Opening & Onboardibg

 An intelligent digital banking onboarding system that automates identity verification using AI agents.